JakeBGitHub/RickandMortyWebApp/README.md

 **Deleting existing characters from the catalogue**:
 `@app.route('/character', methods=['DELETE'])`

 Deletes the character the user wishes to delete from the catalogue.
-Must enter both ID and name of desired character.
+The desired character ID and name must be specified.

-One can make a DELETE request by using he curl command:
+One can make a DELETE request by using the curl command:

 ```
 curl -i -H "Content-Type: application/json" -X DELETE -d '{"id":494, "name":"Dummy Character"}' https://www.rickandmortyapp.co.uk/character